Travel guide

 eSIM for Germany — Berlin, Munich, and the Romantic Road

-The essentials: To travel to Germany, you need between 8-12 GB for a 10-day trip. eSIMs work perfectly in Berlin, Munich, and Hamburg, although in rural areas and on motorways you may find stretches without coverage.
-Activate your plan before leaving and arrive connected from landing.
-View plans →
+The essentials: To travel to Germany, you'll need between 8-12 GB for a 10-day trip. eSIMs work perfectly in Berlin, Munich, and Hamburg, though you might encounter stretches with no coverage in rural areas and on highways.
+Activate your plan before you leave and arrive connected from the moment you land.
+See plans →

-Germany is one of those destinations that combines history, culture, and efficiency in a unique way.
-Whether you're planning to visit the museums of Berlin, enjoy the beer gardens of Munich during Oktoberfest, or get lost in the fairy-tale castles of the Romantic Road, there's one thing you'll need from the moment you land: reliable internet.
+Germany is one of those destinations that uniquely combines history, culture, and efficiency.
+Whether you're planning to explore Berlin's museums, enjoy Munich's breweries during Oktoberfest, or get lost in the fairytale castles of the Romantic Road, there's one thing you'll need from the moment you land: reliable internet.

-The problem with traditional options is that they are expensive or complicated.
-International roaming can easily cost you more than $15 per day, and buying a physical SIM at the airport means waiting in line, dealing with language barriers, and possibly overpaying.
-That's where the eSIM comes in: a digital solution you install on your phone in minutes and that activates automatically when you arrive.
+The problem with traditional options is that they are either expensive or complicated.
+International roaming can easily cost you over $15 per day, and buying a physical SIM at the airport means waiting in line, dealing with language barriers, and potentially overpaying.
+That's where the eSIM comes in: a digital solution you install in minutes from your phone and that activates automatically when you arrive.

 Photo: Claudia Solano